USS Signal (1862): Loss

 On 4 May, Signal was ordered "to take on board a bearer of dispatches from Mayor General Nathaniel Prentice Banks and proceed down the river..."
-About 20 miles down stream, the ship was fired upon by Confederate cavalrymen, and she returned the fire with her starboard guns.
+About 20 miles down stream, the ship was fired upon by Confederate cavalrymen under Colonel George Wythe Baylor, and she returned the fire with her starboard guns.
 The engagement continued intermittently until she reached USS Covington and Army transport John Warner some four more miles below.
 Signal rounded to and made fast to the stern of Covington, and both ships continued to engage the Confederates throughout the day and night.
 At daylight, the three ships got underway; but, upon rounding Dunn's Bayou, John Warner's whistle signaled "enemy in sight."
 Artillery and small arms fire soon disabled the transport which drifted ashore blocking the channel below the gunboats.

 In the ensuing battle, Signal was disabled and ran aground where she was reluctantly set afire and abandoned by her crew which was captured ashore.
 The two other ships were also lost.
 However, most of the crew of Covington, along with Covington's captain, managed to escape and make its way back to safety at Alexandria.
 Signal's captured crew was held at the Camp Ford prisoner of war camp near Tyler, Texas.
 The prisoner exchange lists show thirty-nine men from this vessel as being exchanged from this camp.
 Six of the crew members, Quarter Gunner Charles Asten, Gunner's Mate George Butts, Seaman John Hyland, Seaman Timothy O'Donoghue, Boatswain's Mate Michael McCormick, and Pilot Perry Wilkes, were awarded the Medal of Honor for their conduct during the ship's final engagement on the Red River.